Asahifuji Seiya

 Asahifuji Seiya (旭富士 正也) is a Japanese former professional sumo wrestler from Aomori.
 He joined professional sumo in 1981, reaching the top makuuchi division just two years later.
 He reached the second highest rank of ōzeki in 1987 and became the 63rd yokozuna in the history of the sport in 1990 at the age of 30.
 He won four tournaments and was a runner-up on nine other occasions.
-He retired in 1992 and is now the head coach of Isegahama stable.
-As a coach he has produced two yokozuna himself, Harumafuji and Terunofuji.
+He retired in 1992 and was the stablemaster of Isegahama stable from 1993 until 2025.
+As a coach he has produced two yokozuna, Harumafuji and Terunofuji.

 Early life

 He was born in the fishing town of Kizukuri in Nishitsugaru District.
 His father, who worked as an electrician, was a keen amateur sumo enthusiast and Vice President of the Prefectural Sumo Federation.
-He was determined to see his son succeed in sumo and even built a dohyō in the garden for him to practise.
+He was determined to see his son succeed in sumo and even built a dohyō in the garden for him to practice.
 Asahifuji also did well at sumo at school, finishing third in a national schoolboy competition, and later winning the West Japan Student Newcomers tournament while studying at Kinki University.
 However, tiring of the never-ending training, he gave up sumo for a while and spent his time fishing.
 Eventually an acquaintance of his father introduced him to Ōshima-oyakata, former ōzeki Asahikuni, who had recently opened his own heya or stable of wrestlers, Ōshima stable.